What is Mezzanine Financing?

 Generally, private equity acts as a mediator here.
 Either they buy the company themselves or they help the management of the company to buy the target company.

 Now Mezzanine Financing Definition can be of different types –

 - Usually, a portion is given from own savings by the private equity.
 And they take loans from multiple investors for funding the purchase.

 - Another type is the private equity company uses its own savings and then take a debt from the company itself and thus arrange for the funding.

 As a result, Mezzanine Fund aren’t something everyone would go for.
 The risk is much higher and the expectation of benefits is also quite high.

-Let’s see few of the important characteristics of Mezzanine Financing and then we will take a practical example to illustrate how it works –
+Let’s see few of the important characteristics of Mezzanine Financing (mezzanine funding) and then we will take a practical example to illustrate how it works –

-Here are the top-most important characteristics of Mezzanine Financing –
+Here are the top-most important characteristics of Mezzanine Funding –

 - A pretty flexible form of financing: Mezzanine are called subordinate debts.
 And it is particularly useful for small business owners who aren’t yet ready to pay a huge cost of capital on the equity financing.
 Since mezzanine funds are offered with a tailor-made approach in mind, it suits the small business owners quite well.
 And as small amounts are borrowed from multiple sources like private investors, mutual funds, insurance companies, banks etc., no one runs after the borrower immediately.
 Another reason, it’s quite flexible is because it is considered as an unsecured loan; that means the borrower doesn’t need to provide an asset to take the loan.